nalapatt/HangoutpointProject/README.md

 Git Plugin in the manage plugins section
 Click Install without Restart

-# add slave as jenkins user
-sudo useradd -m jenkins
-sudo -u jenkins mkdir /home/jenkins/.ssh

-# in master
+# in the slave terminal
-ssh-keygen -t rsa ( just press enter for all the questions) ( it will create an ssh private key is id_rsa and a public key in id_rsa.pub) cat .ssh/id_rsa.pub >> .ssh/authorized_keys ( to copy the public keys into the authorized_keys file) cat .ssh/authorized_keys

-# in slave
+# give permissions to slave
-sudo -u jenkins vi /home/jenkins/.ssh/authorized_keys (cut and paste and copy the master key here) esc :wq to save and exit ssh jenkins@172.31.20.35 see if connection is there and then exit
+sudo su
+pwd
+mkdir jenkins
+chmod 777 jenkins

-# in the master copy
+# install java in slave
-sudo cp ~/.ssh/known_hosts /var/lib/jenkins/.ssh
+sudo apt-get update
+sudo snap install openjdk
+sudo apt install openjdk-8-jre-headless

 # in the jenkins UI
+manage plugins
+available
+ssh build plugin
+ssh agent
+install without restart

 manage jenkins
 manage nodes and cloud
 new node
-give a name
+give a name my_name_1
 click permanent agent
 ok
-remote root /home/jenkins
+remote root /home/ubuntu/jenkins
-label my_slave
+label my_slave_1
 use as much as possible
-launch agents via ssh
+launch agents using ssh
-host ip address of slave  (with dots) add jenkins ssh user with private key username jenkins description jenkins private key credentials enter directly cat id_rsa copy and paste here
+host :slave public ip address
+add credentials
+add jenkins
+ssh username with private key
+scope global
+id jenkins-slave
+descr jenkins-slave
+username ubuntu
+ctrl N create another terminal cd downloads cat the private pem key copy and paste into private key add of jenkins ui click add select the credentials that was just created manually trusted key verification keep agent online as much save

+launch the agent
+it should show agent is connected

+restrict where the project can be run as the name of the slave

+save

+go to the agent
+copy the agent.jar file to the root directory then execute the commands which are shown in the UI now agent should show connected manage jenkins configure global security agents - random save and apply

 # clone the jenkins maven pipeline which has a demo app and test app
 https://github.com/nalapatt/JenkinsCI-CDDockerImage.git